Zimbabwe's political drama: What just happened? A timeline

-Zimbabwe's Robert Mugabe, who had been the world's oldest head of state at 93, has resigned after the military, the ruling party and the people turned against him.
-His recently fired deputy is now expected to be sworn in within 48 hours.
-Here's a timeline of events in a whirlwind drama many Zimbabweans after Mugabe's 37 years in charge never thought they'd see:
+Zimbabwe is poised to swear in new leader Emmerson Mnangagwa on Friday morning, just two and a half weeks after his firing by longtime President Robert Mugabe.
+The world's oldest head of state resigned this week after the military and ruling party turned on him and tens of thousands of Zimbabweans took to the streets.
+Here's a timeline of events in a whirlwind drama many people after Mugabe's 37 years in power never thought they'd see:

 ———